Confucianism — Definition, Belief, History and Facts

-In the recent decades, Chinese people started to accept and perceive Confucianism from a relatively objective way, by abandoning of backward rules and learning its positive aspects, like literatures, certain virtue and behavioral standards, self cultivation, educational methodologies, communication, etc..
+In recent decades, Chinese people started to accept and perceive Confucianism from a relatively objective way, by abandoning backward rules and learning its positive aspects, like literature, certain virtue, and behavioral standards, self-cultivation, educational methodologies, communication, etc..

 They are, and always will be, important parts of the Chinese culture.